Like us on Facebook and stay connected with all we do.

-BPRC has begun construction of its next set of rehabilitation flight cages.
+BPRC has almost completed construction of its next set of rehabilitation flight cages.
 These cages are designed for medium-size birds such as Barn Owls and Red-shouldered hawks.
 The cages give the birds enough room for physical therapy - strengthen muscles, practice flying, and reacclimating to the outdoors.
 We will also use these cages for prey-testing, making sure the raptors are able to catch live food, before being released.

 We thank you for your continued support.